xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/clioptions/apibaseurl.md

-Relative to the docs home, like `api`<!-- -->, without initial/final slashes.
+URL path to the API documentation relative to the docs section.

 ## Signature

 ```typescript
 apiBaseUrl: string;
 ```

+## Remarks

+Defines the URL segment for API documentation within the docs section, without initial or final slashes.
+Used for generating navigation links.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>